-When you first start moxonidine, take one tablet (200 micrograms) daily, in the morning.
+When you first start treatment with moxonidine, take one 200 micrograms tablet daily, in the morning.
+Your doctor will review your dose after a few weeks.

 The most common side-effects are a dry mouth, feeling sleepy, and a stomach upset.
 These tend to be mild and soon settle down.